-Is there a free, simple and easy way to find out what is going on in your niche or industry that can save you a massive amount of time doing research?
-Yes, there is.
-It’s called …
+Wouldn’t it be great if there was a free, simple and easy way to find out what is happening in your industry or niche so that you are not wasting a huge amount of time doing research?
+Well, there is, and it’s called …

 Google Alerts

-Google Alerts is not only only a great social media monitoring tool for helping you manage your reputation online, but also for automatically gathering news about people, brands, companies, or any topic you want to know about.
+Google Alerts is not only only a great tool for helping you manage your reputation online, but also for receiving the latest news about people, companies, or any topic you want to know about.

 With Google Alerts, you just subscribe to a keyword or topic and you’re done.
-Whenever Google’s robots (Googlebot) crawl a new web page, news update, press release, blog post, a video, tweet, or any other content related to the topic you’ve subscribed to, it will automatically send you an email or RSS update.
+Whenever Google’s robots index a new web page, news update, press release, blog post, a video, tweet, or any other indexable content related to the topic you’ve subscribed to, you will automatically receive an email or RSS update.

 Step 1 – Log Into Your Google Account

-If you haven’t got a Google account, create one.
-Google lets you access loads of free services with just one username and password.
-If you use Gmail, post videos to YouTube, run Adwords or own a GooglePlus page, then you should already have a Google account set up.
+If you don’t have a Google account, create one.
+Google lets you access many free services with just one username and password.
+If you use Gmail, post videos to YouTube, run a pay-per-click advertising campaign with Adwords or own a GooglePlus page, then you should already have a Google account set up.

 After logging into into your Google Account, access the Google Alerts tool by entering the following URL into your web browser:

-Set up alerts for every topic, business, person or website you want to track.
-You can keep track of brands, employees, investors, influencers, competitors, celebrities, etc. There is no limit to the number of alerts you can set up.
+You can set up alerts for every topic, business name, person or web address you want to track.
+You can track product brands, employees, celebrities, investors, influencers, competitors, etc. There are no limits to how many alerts you can set up.

 (Google alert preferences)